-On a great series of delicate and dense beats delivered by the excellent Mcenroe, Gruf the Druid, Peanuts & Corn's rapper of Native American descent, and a former Frek Sho, shared in a very intelligible way his ethical concerns and his ecological convictions.
-Yes, this was some conscious rap, declaimed in a mode close to spoken word, but with rare restraint, originality, subtlety and musical acumen.
+On an outstanding series of delicate beats delivered by the great Mcenroe, Gruf the Druid, Peanuts & Corn's rapper of Native American descent, and a former Frek Sho member, shares his ethical concerns and his ecological convictions.
+Yes, this is some kind of conscious rap, declaimed in a mode close to spoken word, but with rare restraint, originality, subtlety and musical acumen.

 # 010. SAGE FRANCIS - A Healthy Distrust (2005)